$L^p$ norms of higher rank eigenfunctions and bounds for spherical functions: Introduction

-Let us take a moment to discuss the significance of the exponent $\delta(p)$ in theorem \ref{main}, and hopefully convince the reader that it is natural.
+Let us take a moment to discuss the significance of the exponent in Theorem \ref{main}, and hopefully convince the reader that it is natural.
 Suppose that $r | n$, and let $X$ be a product of $r$ compact manifolds $X_1 \times \ldots \times X_r$ of dimension $n/r$.
 Let $\Delta_i$ be the Laplacian of $X_i$, and let $\psi = \psi_1 \times \ldots \times \psi_r$ be a joint eigenfunction of the Laplacians $\Delta_i$ on $X$.
 Let $\Delta_i \psi = \lambda_i^2 \psi$, and assume that the ratios $\lambda_i / \lambda_j$ are all bounded by some constant.
 By applying Sogge's bound (\ref{sogge}) to each $\psi_i$, we may show that

-where $\lambda^2 = \lambda_1^2 + \ldots + \lambda_r^2$ and $\delta_0(p)$ is the function (\ref{delta0}) with $n/r$ in place of $n$.
-It may easily be seen that the function $\delta(p)$ defined in (\ref{delta}) satisfies $\delta(p) = r \delta_0(p)$, and so theorem \ref{main} may be summarised as saying that, from the point of view of the convex bound for $L^p$ norms of eigenfunctions, a locally symmetric space of dimension $n$ and rank $r$ whose universal cover is irreducible behaves like the product of $r$ general Riemannian manifolds of dimension $n/r$.
+where $\lambda^2 = \lambda_1^2 + \ldots + \lambda_r^2$.
+We may therefore summarize Theorem \ref{main} by saying that, from the point of view of the convex bound for $L^p$ norms of eigenfunctions, a locally symmetric space of dimension $n$ and rank $r$ whose universal cover is irreducible behaves like the product of $r$ general Riemannian manifolds of dimension $n/r$.

-It would be interesting to know in which other cases this product behaviour occurs, that is when the $L^p$ bounds of theorem \ref{main} hold for a more general compact manifold $M$ of dimension $n$ with $r$ commuting differential operators which are `independent' in some sense.
+It would be interesting to know in which other cases this product behaviour occurs, that is when the $L^p$ bounds of Theorem \ref{main} hold for a more general compact manifold $M$ of dimension $n$ with $r$ commuting differential operators that are `independent' in some sense.
 There are no nontrivial examples of this in the completely integrable case, as it was proven by Toth and Zelditch \cite{TZ} that if $M$ is a quantum completely integrable manifold and all joint eigenfunctions on $M$ are uniformly bounded then $M$ is a flat torus.\\

-In proving theorem \ref{main}, we shall in fact show that the same bounds hold for the $L^2 \rightarrow L^p$ norm of a spectral projector onto a ball of fixed radius about $\Lambda$.
+In proving Theorem \ref{main}, we shall in fact show that the same bounds hold for the $L^2 \rightarrow L^p$ norm of a spectral projector onto a ball of fixed radius about $\lambda$.
 With this formulation, our bounds will be sharp up to the $\log$ in the case of both compact and noncompact type.
 The fact that this bound is sharp for individual eigenfunctions in the compact case is due to the high multiplicity of the spectrum, so that by choosing the radius of our spectral projector to be sufficiently small we know that it will always pick out exactly one eigenvalue of high multiplicity.